 - Be sure that the pest control professional has free and full access to anywhere that cockroaches have been seen (and anywhere specified by the PCO).

-- Discard all excess paper products and any other unused piles or trash, as these will provide harborage areas for roaches and other pests.
+- Discard all excess paper products and any other piles of trash, as these will provide harborage areas for roaches and other pests.

 - Homeowners should repair any water leaks immediately upon detection; apartment residents should report the leak to maintenance immediately upon detection.

 - After service, keep sanitation to as high a level as possible to allow all products to work as swiftly as possible.
 Do not touch cockroach gel or allow children or pets to get near it for the appropriate amount of time.